amanagrawal0036/animal-classifier-cnn-cpp/README.md

-# CNN implementation in C++ and comparison with non-CNN implementations
+# Animal Classifier: CNN Implementation in C++ with Comparison to Traditional Methods

-[Brief Project Description - e.g., This project explores image processing/classification using a custom CNN implemented in C++ and compares its performance against traditional non-CNN computer vision techniques, also implemented in C++.
-Compilation and execution are handled directly via shell scripts.]
+This project explores image classification using a custom Convolutional Neural Network (CNN) implemented in C++, and compares its performance with traditional (non-CNN) computer vision techniques, also implemented in C++.
+Compilation and execution are handled via shell scripts.

+---

 ## Prerequisites